-Have you seen bed bugs in your home ?
-They are sometimes also called bed bugs.
-They are starting to invade your home and you don't know where to start ?
-A bed bug infestation can become very complicated if you don't act quickly.
-Discover in this file a set of answers and natural products that will allow you to best fight against this invasive insect.
+Have you spotted bedbugs in your home ?
+They're sometimes also called bed fleas.
+Are they starting to invade your home and you don't know where to start ?
+An invasion of bed bugs can become very complicated if you don't act quickly.
+In this dossier, you'll find a range of answers and natural products to help you combat this invasive insect.

 Latin name : Cimex lectularius

 Its flattened shape (1 to 2 mm) allows it to infiltrate almost anywhere (narrow cracks, mattress seams, back of skirting boards, etc.).

 The bed flea is one of the insects commonly known as biting-sucking insects.
 Their mouthparts allow them to pierce your skin and suck out your blood!
 They feed at night, mainly on human blood.